 Additionally, it is not usual to ask for payment in advance of making a permanent placement.
-Therefore, you should be wary of working with agencies who ask for a retainer without good reason.
+Therefore, you should be wary of working with agencies that ask for a retainer without good reason.

 Of course, there are exceptions to the above.
 For example, where recruitment agencies work continually filling high turnover or temporary roles for a company.
 In this case, it is perfectly normal for agencies to charge a monthly fee on top of their usual commission.

 Likewise, where an agency must do a great deal of work to seek out hard to come by, niche skills, it is perfectly reasonable for them to request a retainer.
-By not doing so, they risk doing a vast amount of work which they might not get paid for.
+They risk doing a vast amount of work that they might not get paid for by not doing so.

 Ten Points to Help You Find the Best Recruitment Agency to Work With